UnchartedBull/OctoDash/README.md

 If you find a bug, please open an issue, so I can have a look at it.
 Please also add the steps to reproduce and the .gcode file.
 Thank you!

-One more thing: If you're Octoprint is running on a Raspberry Pi 1 you may want to opt out of this, because it just does not have enough power.
+One more thing: If you're Octoprint is running on a Raspberry Pi 1 you may want to opt out of this because it just does not have enough power.

 ## Contributing

 If you can think of something nice to add or want to change some of the messy code feel free to create a Pull Request.
-I'll haev a look at it and will merge it into master if everything checks out!
+I'll have a look at it and will merge it into master if everything checks out!
 Any help is greatly appreciated!

 If you can think of a great feature, but don't feel yet ready to code something open an issue.
-I'll have a look at it and maybe implement it, if I have the time.
+I'll have a look at it and maybe implement it if I have the time.
 It is preferred if you directly create a Pull Request for your new feature.
 If you need some help, I can point you in the correct direction.

 ## License